asingh78245/java1/README.md

-# 💳 Banking Application for Account Management
+# 💳 Banking Application for Account Management in Java

-A simple **Banking Application in Java** that allows users to manage their bank accounts.
+A console-based Banking System built with Java to perform basic account management operations.
-This project demonstrates **Object-Oriented Programming (OOP)** concepts, control structures, arrays, and string handling in Java.
+This project highlights OOP principles, arrays, strings, and control structures in Java.

 ---